Published on: 04/14/2022

 During this trip, the world’s greatest climbers pursued the frozen tundra and visited the unexplored walls of Antarctica.

 A Few Things You May Not Know About Alex Honnold

-He’s a lifelong vegetarian and sometimes eats a vegan diet.
+He’s been a vegetarian for a few years and sometimes eats a vegan diet.
 He is meticulously conscious of what he puts into his body and how it impacts the world.
 Honnold is not against eating meat if it were at risk of going to waste.
 Climbing connects Alex to the outdoor environment, making it important for him to be aware of what he’s eating.
 On his climbing trips, he has to carry in what he eats.
 Honnold focuses mainly on fruits, vegetables, and smoothies to nourish himself.
 His favorite snack at the crag is a bell pepper and an apple.